mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 150 - Equal Comparison/readme.md

 Attribute comparison is heavily used in our code.

-We need to focus on behavior and responsibilities
+We need to focus on behavior and responsibilities.

 It is an object's responsibility to compare with other objects.
-Not our own
+Not our own.

+Premature Optimizers will tell us this is less performant.

+We should ask them for real evidence and contrast the more maintainable solution.

 # Sample Code